-We had negative cash flows from operating activities of \$853 for Q1 2019, compared to positive cash flows from operating activities of 240 thousand for 2018.
+We had negative cash flows of \$1.8 million from operating activities for the current period in 2019, compared to positive cash flows from operating activities of \$20 thousand for the same period in 2018.
 This was mostly due to the net change in non-cash working capital.
+Due to the timing of revenue in the quarter, trade and other receivables increased by more than \$1 million during the period.
+These receivables are expected to be collected under normal payment terms and to result in cash inflows during Q3.